Image from Allegany Art

 WHY WE DO WHAT WE DO

-An introduction to Psychodrama
+An introduction to Psychodrama, sociodrama and sociometry

-This introductory workshop is designed to look at ways we can use psychodrama and action methods to achieve and maintain appropriate and healthy equilibrium between our cognitive, emotional and physical or behavioral responses.
-When these aspects are all present, we have greater access to our spirituality and the deeper aspects of our humanity.
-This article is designed to give an understanding of some of the basic terms, tools, and techniques that are a part of achieving this goal through psychodrama.
+Together we will examine an overview of psychodrama, sociometry and group psychotherapy.
+We will demonstrate ways to use action methods to achieve and maintain appropriate and healthy equilibrium between our cognitive, emotional, physical/behavioral and spiritual responses.
+When each of these aspects are present, we can better access deeper aspects of our humanity.
+This article offers an understanding of several basic terms, tools, and techniques that are a part of psychodrama.

+You will notice how often an area sub-divides into three related aspects of the one whole.
+In a psychodrama session, the psychodramatist continually works to balance these triune aspects.
 This balance becomes a means for helping group members achieve a deepened consciousness and connection with themselves and with the community around them.
 First, we will identify the resources necessary for a psychodrama.

 THE FIVE KEY INSTRUMENTS FOR THE PSYCHODRAMA: